 Rulers

 You should see rulers (bars with numbers) on the upper and left-hand sides of the workspace.
-If they are not visible, you can enable them by selecting View > Ruler in the main menu bar.
+If they are not visible, you can enable them by selecting View > Ruler in the Menu bar.
 The rulers show the size of a selected object on the page using double lines (highlighted in Figure 185).
 When no object is selected, they show the location of the mouse pointer, which helps to position drawing objects more accurately.

 You can also use the rulers to manage object handles and guide lines, making it easier to position objects.